IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 - [Enable Automatic Token Refresh in Mobile App/Client Side](#enable-automatic-token-refresh-in-mobile-appclient-side)
 - [Optional: UID2 GMA/IMA Plugin for GAM Secure Signal integration](#optional-uid2-gmaima-plugin-for-gam-secure-signal-integration) -->

-This page is intended for mobile app publishers who want to integrate with UID2 by generating UID2 tokens on their back-end servers (or server-side) via either a public or Private Operator and then pass the tokens and user identities into their mobile apps, which will in turn pass the tokens for bid stream use.

-This is called Client-Server Integration because it requires critical integration steps in both client and server side.

-If you want to integrate with UID2 via client-side only changes (that is, all integration changes required are within the mobile apps), refer to the [UID2 Client-Side Integration Guide for Mobile](integration-mobile-client-side.md) instead.

-This page provides a high-level overview of integration steps and links to additional documentation.

 ## Overview

 UID2 provides mobile SDKs for Android and iOS.
 Each SDK has the following features: